Changissnz/selfinterest/README.md

 into armed conflict.
 Civilization encourages liberties not found in wartime situations.
-Accumulation of wealth and acquisition of fame are two of the common categories of de jure power that can be used by a human being to project their image, in their desired perfection and scale of recipients to the image.
+Accumulation of wealth and acquisition of fame are two of the common categories of de jure power that can be used by a human being to project their image, in their desired perfection and limited scale of recipients to the image.
 The saying, "all war is a symptom of man's failure as a thinking animal" by John Steinbeck, is a generalized effect due to the lack of effectiveness in some images projected from human beings, especially those representative of peace, prosperity, and egalitarianism.
 The proponents of physical war no longer see the